 Healthy dietary patterns are associated with up to a 30% lower risk of hearing loss.

-Women who followed diets like DASH, the Mediterranean diet, or the Alternate Healthy Eating Index had at least a 30% lower risk of hearing loss compared to those with the poorest dietary habits.
+Women who followed DASH, Mediterranean, or Alternate Healthy Eating Index dietary patterns had at least a 30% lower risk of hearing loss compared to women with the poorest dietary habits.

-A diet high in sugar and refined carbohydrates raises blood glucose, which can damage inner ear blood vessels over time.
-Obesity and type 2 diabetes are both associated with significantly higher rates of hearing loss.
+Foods to limit: A diet high in sugar and refined carbs raises blood glucose, damaging inner-ear vessels over time.
+Obesity and type 2 diabetes are both independently associated with significantly higher rates of hearing loss.

 Natural ways to protect your hearing and prevent hearing loss using vitamins, herbal supplements, and natural remedies that support ear and nerve health